Max Baer Jr.: Recent years

 He remained close friends with Buddy Ebsen until Ebsen's death from pneumonia on July 6, 2003.
-Just before his acting mentor's death, Donna Douglas and he both had visited Ebsen in the hospital.
+Just before his acting mentor's death, he and Donna Douglas visited Ebsen in the hospital.

-In January 2008, Baer’s live-in girlfriend, 30-year-old Penthouse model Chere Rhodes, committed suicide in the 70-year-old's Lake Tahoe home.
+In January 2008, Baer's live-in girlfriend, 30-year-old Penthouse model Chere Rhodes, died from suicide in the 70-year-old's Lake Tahoe home.
 Her suicide note mentioned "relationship problems".

-The 2015 death of co-star Donna Douglas left Baer as the only surviving regular cast member of The Beverly Hillbillies.
+The 2015 death of co-star Donna Douglas left Baer as the last surviving regular cast member of The Beverly Hillbillies.